isomerpages/govtech-gobusiness-main/pages/blog/2023-02-04-post-upskilling-employees.md

 The [SkillsFuture Enterprise Credit](https://www.enterprisejobskills.gov.sg/content/upgrade-skills/sfec.html){:target="_blank"}{:rel="noopener"} scheme is one resource you can turn to to defray the cost of upskilling.
 With the aim of supporting workforce transformation and enterprise transformation, eligible businesses can claim up to $10,000 for selected programmes by various government agencies, as well as courses aligned to job redesign initiatives and Skills Frameworks by Workforce Singapore.

 The [Critical Infocomm Technology Resource Programme PLUS (CITREP+)](https://www.imda.gov.sg/imtalent/programmes/citrep-plus){:target="_blank"}{:rel="noopener"} is yet another resource you can consider.
 Under this initiative, employees can bolster their ICT skills and enjoy funding support for course and certification fees.

-Don’t forget to explore the [Productivity Solutions Grant (SkillsFuture Training Subsidy)](https://www.imda.gov.sg/disg/Programmes/2019/08/productivity-solutions-grant---skillsfuture-training-subsidy){:target="_blank"}{:rel="noopener"} too, which provides a 70 per cent subsidy for training expenses, up to a cap of $10,000 per enterprise.
-This is available to companies that are registered in Singapore and have at least one approved Productivity Solutions Grant project.
-Do note that you can apply for this along with the Productivity Solutions Grant - find out how to get started on [GoBusiness](https://www.gobusiness.gov.sg/gobusiness-blog/psg?src=gobiz_blog){:target="_blank"}{:rel="noopener"}!

 **Keen to learn more about upskilling?
 Check out GoBusiness’ [SkillsFuture for Enterprise](https://www.gobusiness.gov.sg/skillsfuture-for-enterprise/?src=gobiz_blog){:target="_blank"}{:rel="noopener"}, which collates and organises the various skills development resources into a step-by-step guide for easy reference.**

 **You can also turn to the [GoBusiness e-Adviser for Skills Training](https://eadviser.gobusiness.gov.sg/skillstraining?src=gobiz_blog){:target="_blank"}{:rel="noopener"}, which offers recommendations for training courses and initiatives for career upskilling that are personalised to your business’ needs.**

-<em> This article is accurate as at 25 Jan 2023</em>
+<em> This article is accurate as at 4 Feb 2023</em>